 It is recognized that the overall protection of a generator will also involve non-electrical considerations.
 These have not been included as part of this criteria.

 (3) The apparatus shall be protected when the generator is starting up or shutting down as well as running at normal speed; this may require additional relays, as the normal relays may not function satisfactorily at low frequencies.

-(4) A generator shall not be tripped for a system swing condition except when that particular generator is out of step with the remainder of the system.
+(4) A generator or ESR shall not be tripped for a system swing condition except when that particular generator is out of step with the remainder of the system.
 This does not apply to protective relay systems designed to trip the generator as part of an overall plan to maintain stability of the ERCOT System.

 (5) The loss of excitation relay shall be set with due regard to the performance of the excitation system.

-(6) In the case of a generator bus fault or a primary transmission system relay failure, the generator protective relaying may clear the generator independent of the operation of any transmission protective relaying.
+(6) In the case of a generator or ESR bus fault or a primary transmission system relay failure, the generator protective relaying may clear the generator independent of the operation of any transmission protective relaying.

-(7) If requested by ERCOT, within 30 days of ERCOT’s request, Generation Resources shall provide ERCOT with the operating characteristics of any generating unit’s equipment protective relay systems or controls that may respond to temporary excursions in voltage with actions that could lead to tripping of the generating unit.
+(7) If requested by ERCOT, within 30 days of ERCOT’s request, Generation Resources or ESRs shall provide ERCOT with the operating characteristics of any generating unit’s or ESR’s equipment protective relay systems or controls that may respond to temporary excursions in voltage with actions that could lead to tripping of the generating unit or ESR.

 ERCOT Nodal Operating Guides